2 Meadow Farm Way, Norwell, MA 02061, USA

 Hours: Dawn to Dusk

 Parking: Limited on-site parking.
-Look for the parking area and kiosk after the sharp curve on Meadows Farm Way.
+Look for the parking area and kiosk after the sharp curve on Meadow Farm Way.

 Trail Difficulty: Easy